 - Once you leave the museum, you can't re-enter with the same ticket.

-- Plan to spend about 2 hours here if you want to see only the Impressionist and Post-Impressionist collections, and 3-4 hours if you want to see the Special Exhibits and some or all of the other art.
+- Plan to spend about 2 hours at Musee d'Orsay if you want to see only the Impressionist and Post-Impressionist collections, and 3-4 hours if you want to see the Special Exhibits and some or all of the other art.
 If you opt for lunch at either of the two main restaurants and do a traditional 3-course meal, count on another couple of hours for that.
 If your goal is to see the museum's most famous pieces and learn a little about them without spending at least half a day here, do consider one of the efficient 2-hour guided tours.
+In addition to providing lots of interesting information, the Orsay Museum guides help you move quickly through the crowds and secure a good viewing spot in front of the art.

 Where to Stay near the Orsay Museum